skfrost19/Clipboard-App/README.md

 ## Build on a rpm based system :-

-- Replace the .fpm file's content with the following :-
+- Replace the .fpm file's contents with the following :-

 ```
 -C package